Glendale Train / New Riders of the Purple Sage

-It amazes me that a lot of people still don’t get that Sam Peckinpah’s wasn’t trying to exploit violence / human bloodlust, he was trying to expose it’s revolting reality.
-I believe Peckinpah’s many years of Directing TV Westerns (Gunsmoke, Have Gun – Will Travel, The Rifleman, Broken Arrow, Klondike, Dick Powell’s Zane Grey Theater, Trackdown, The Rifleman, The Westerner …) and the superficial way they portrayed violence and Sugar coated killing was a driving force behind his desire to expose violence for what it really is: a traumatic, horrifying event with emotional or moral impact.
+It amazes me that a lot of people still don’t get that Sam Peckinpah’s wasn’t trying to exploit violence and human blood lust in his movies. he was trying to expose it’s revolting reality.
+I believe Peckinpah’s many years of Directing TV Westerns (Gunsmoke, Have Gun – Will Travel, The Rifleman, Broken Arrow, Klondike, Dick Powell’s Zane Grey Theater, Trackdown, The Westerner … and more) and the sanitized, bloodless way that killing and violence was portrayed (sugar coated killing) was the reason behind his desire to expose violence for what it really is: a traumatic, horrifying event with emotional or moral impact.

-Peckinpah’s later sadly realized that many people were not revolted by the blood and violence in his movies.
+Peckinpah’s later sadly realized that many people were not revolted at all by the blood letting and violence in his movies.
 They loved it.
 And still do.

-Further, his movies might well have contributed to obvious ‘desensitization’ toward bloodshed in films.
+Further, his movies might well have contributed to obvious ‘desensitization’ toward bloodshed in movies today.

 All this, ironically proved one of his Sam’s pet themes: mankind’s inability to resolve conflicts peacefully.

 Yes, people do love this stuff.
-Look at any movie Bill: at least half the movies are Action Movies – most with sizable servings of killing and bloodshed.
+Look at any movie Bill: at least half the movies are Action Movies: killing and blood letting.

 “Today we have ‘Action Films’ – not films with ‘Action’.
 Sam was probably accused of too much violence.
 He was a man of non-violence.
 He wanted to show violence the way it was in order to achieve non-violence.
 To make it so repulsive that nobody wanted to see it.
 Today they glamorize violence.
 Unfortunately.”